ireneo-cobarjr/ziggiApp/README.md

 npm run build
 ```
 ##### Cordova Errors on build
-If ever you encounter cordova related errors such as `Failed to install 'cordova-plugin-whitelist'`
+If ever you encounter cordova related errors such as `Failed to install 'cordova-plugin-whitelist'`.
 You may run:
 ```bash
 npm run prepare-cordova